Form SSA-44 Instructions

 Step Three: Modified Adjusted Gross Income

-This is where you estimate your income to be based upon your life-changing event.
+This is where you estimate your household income to be based upon your life-changing event.
 This step has three parts:

 1. Will your MAGI be lower next year than the year in Step 2?